Chichigami/chirpy/README.md

 ## What is this?

+It's a rudamentary implementation of Twitter/X. Check docs for API support.

+## Why?

-A repo for to learn HTTP servers.
+Made this to learn http servers.

+## Documentation
+[Here]